Women in Myanmar: Marriage

-Marriages were previously allowed between Burmese women and male foreigners provided that the divisional courts in Burma were informed within 21 days of advance notice.
-However, in May 2010, the government of Burma disallowed conducting of marriage ceremonies between Burmese women and male foreigners.
+Marriages were previously allowed between Burmese women and male foreigners, provided that the divisional courts in Burma were informed within 21 days of advance notice.
+However, in May 2010, the government of Burma disallowed the conduct of marriage ceremonies between Burmese women and male foreigners.
 One of the suggested reasons was to avoid human trafficking.
 Burmese women became victims of human traffickers and were traded for the sex industry in Pakistan and Thailand.

-To some extent, arranged marriages was also a part of Burmese tradition, however, the Burmese women have the right to refuse the offer of being betrothed to the parents' chosen partner for her.
+To some extent, arranged marriages were also a part of Burmese tradition; however, the Burmese women have the right to refuse the offer of being betrothed to the parents' chosen partner for her.
 At present, young Burmese women can choose to marry someone for love.